EVATool/fae-architecture-log/_decisions/sig-devops-source-code-quality.md

 mentioned code-quality tools were tested with the help of a deliberately poorly written code.
 The results can be seen on the [wiki](https://github.com/EVATool/evatool-backend/wiki/Tools-and-Rulessets-for-Source-Code-Quality) page.

-It turned out that SonarLint is much more accurate and compact than the other tools, which ultimately led to the decision in favor of SonarLint.
+It turned out that SonarLint is much more accurate and compact than the other tools.
+In combination with the available cloud-based code-quality tools, a permanent static code analysis can be guaranteed.
+The resulting results can be viewed in a unified dashboard.

 ## Reasons for the resolution

-The advantage that SonarLint can also be extended with a cloud extension (SonarQube / SonarCloud) led to the final decision in favor of the source-code-quality tool SonarLint.
-However, it must be mentioned here that an implementation of a cloud-based extension (SonarQube / SonarCloud) would not be worthwhile for the remaining time of this project.
+In general, the results from SonarLint look much more detailed than from the other tools.
+The decision to use SonarCloud as the central database instead of SonarQube is based on the fact that SonarCloud is much easier to implement into the project, maintenance is also much easier.
+Both cloud tools have the same functionality, which is why the decision was ultimately made to use SonarLint as a local IDE plugin and SonarCloud as a central database.